Prima Facie

 What is Prima Facie?

+Prima facie is a Latin term that means "at first sight" or "on first appearance".
 The term Prima Facie is a legal terminology that depicts a legal scenario presented by the prosecution in case of a legal claim.
-The members who are associated with the law must have heard about this terminology.
+The members associated with the law must have heard about this terminology.
 Prima Facie acts as enough evidence to prove that the defendant is at fault.
-Individuals who are running a company or a solo business must enhance their knowledge base with such legal terms to avoid legal complications It plays an important role in understanding the basics of the court of law.
+Individuals running a company or a solo business must enhance their knowledge base with such legal terms to avoid legal complications It plays an important role in understanding the basics of the court of law.

 Prima facie vs res ipsa loquitur

-People often get confused with the terms “Prima facie” and “res ipsa loquitur”.
-The term “res ipsa loquitur” is a Latin word that means “the thing speaks for itself”.
-It represents the common law doctrine that depicts that there is definitely a fault by the defendant i.e, where the evidence is itself sufficient to prove the guilt of the defendant.
-Here, it is quite easy to guess the whole scenario just by seeing the evidence, and anybody can make the judgement.
+People often confuse the terms “Prima facie” and “res ipsa loquitur.”
+The term “res ipsa loquitur” is a Latin word that means “the thing speaks for itself.”
+It represents the common law doctrine that depicts that there is a fault by the defendant, i.e., where the evidence is itself sufficient to prove the guilt of the defendant.
+Here, it is quite easy to guess the whole scenario just by seeing the evidence, and anybody can make the judgment.
 Therefore, there is no need to find additional evidence to find the fault.
 Whereas the term “Prima Facie” shows that there are pieces of evidence that need to go to trial in a court of law